 These requirements are legally complex.
 UK organisations should consider the extent of their operations in the EU and take advice if concerned.

 Whilst it is possible that the UK GDPR could ‘diverge’ from the EU GDPR over time, in the short to medium term at least there is likely to be ‘regulatory alignment’.
 GDPR is on its way to becoming a global standard, and that does not look likely to change anytime soon.

-The ICO and the UK Government have indicated that they will expect organisations to be considering the above issues now and identifying where there are risks that need to be mitigated.
+The ICO and the UK Government have indicated that they will expect organisations to be considering the above issues now and identifying where there are risks that need to be mitigated (you will no doubt have seen the TV ads by now).
 But regulators are expected to act proportionately.
 Given the exceptional circumstances surrounding Brexit and the continued uncertainty, there are good grounds for expecting a reasoned and pragmatic approach from the ICO and the UK Government.
-Ultimately, if your organisation is non-compliant with the main principles of the GDPR (for example, you don’t have a compliant privacy notice, or you keep personal data indefinitely) then these, in our view, indicate greater risks.
+Ultimately, if your organisation is non-compliant with the key principles of the GDPR such as transparency and lawfulness etc. (for example, you don’t have a compliant privacy notice, or you keep personal data indefinitely) then these, in our view, indicate greater risks.

 And if there is a deal?

-If the currently proposed Withdrawal Agreement is passed and comes into effect, then EU law will continue to apply in the UK as normal during the transition period and at least until December 2020.
+If Boris Johnson is able to enter the “tunnel” with EU negotiators and pass a deal, then it is likely that EU law will continue to apply in the UK as normal during a transition period and at least until December 2020.
 Of course, at that point, there is no guarantee that the issues above will have been resolved.
 So maybe bookmark this page.